awsdocs/aws-direct-connect-user-guide/doc_source/direct-connect-gateways-intro.md

 1. Create a Direct Connect gateway\.
 For more information, see [Creating a Direct Connect gateway](#create-direct-connect-gateway)\.

 1. Create a virtual interface for the Direct Connect gateway\.
-For more information, see [Creating a virtual interface](create-vif.md)\.
+For more information, see [Create a virtual interface](create-vif.md)\.

 1. Associate the virtual private gateway with the Direct Connect gateway\.
 For more information, see [Associating and disassociating virtual private gateways](virtualgateways.md#associate-vgw-with-direct-connect-gateway)\.

 1. Delete the virtual interface that was associated with the virtual private gateway\.
-For more information, see [Deleting virtual interfaces](deletevif.md)\.
+For more information, see [Delete virtual interfaces](deletevif.md)\.